-Now that you’ve had a basic rundown of CMMS, we can start the fun part.
+Now that you’ve had a basic rundown of CMMS, we can get into the good stuff.
 Where is the field of asset maintenance and management headed?
 What are some CMMS trends we should expect to see in the 2020s?
-We asked experts from some of the industry’s leading vendors for their CMMS predictions, and here is what they said:
+We asked experts in the industry for their CMMS trends predictions, and here is what they said:

 From Emerging to Universal

 As we become more technologically savvy as a society, every nook and cranny we occupy does the same.
-Maintenance management has come a long way from punch card schedules, and the importance of CMMS can’t be understated.
+Maintenance management has come a long way from punch card schedules, and the importance of CMMS in our new world can’t be understated.
 What was once a luxury is now a necessity.
 In an interview with SelectHub, Debby Mininni, Business Relations Manager at CHAMPS software, said that CMMS usage is a trademark of future-focused businesses:

 “CMMS solutions are definitely a best practice among world-class maintenance organizations.
 A CMMS contributes so greatly to the efficiency of work and the actual bottom line that it simply cannot be overlooked for nearly all maintenance intensive industries.”

 If maintenance software is really a best practice, how come everyone and their mother doesn’t already have it?
-A PlantEngineering study in 2018 found that only 53 percent of facilities use CMMS to manage maintenance activities.
-A different study by UpKeep in 2019 saw an even lower adoption rate of 39 percent.
+A 2019 study by UpKeep found that only 39% of maintenance managers are utilizing CMMS.
 So what’s stopping the other 61%?
-Daniel Golub, General Manager at Hippo CMMS, had this to say about the lag in adoption of maintenance technologies:
+Daniel Golub, General Manager at Hippo CMMS, talked to SelectHub specifically about the lag in adoption of maintenance technologies:

 “Maintenance departments have been slower to adopt, and I think this is largely because maintenance is viewed as a cost center.
 Budgets were not made available to purchase software regardless of the return they promised, and traditional CMMS systems were much more expensive and cumbersome to use.
 So it was easy to reject.